emiliosheinz/full-cycle-domain-drive-design/README.md

 A Service in the domain layer is a stateless operation that fulfills a domain-specific task.
 Often the best indication that you should create a Service in the domain model is when the operation you need to perform feels out of place as a method on an Aggregate or a Value Object.

 If you find yourself needing to create a lot of Domain Services, it might be a sign that you need to revisit your Aggregates and Value Objects to make sure they are well designed.

+## Repositories

+A Repository is a mechanism for encapsulating storage, retrieval, and search behavior which emulates a collection of objects.
+When you retrieve an object from a Repository, you expect it to be in the same valid state as when you stored it.
+Generally speaking, there is a one-to-one relationship between an aggregate and a repository.

+This pattern is a way to provide a separation between the domain model and the database.